OpenGeoLabs/varanus/README.md

 4. Make sure, you are using spatially-enabled database backend, that means, either [Spatialite](https://docs.djangoproject.com/en/2.2/ref/contrib/gis/install/spatialite/) or [PostgreSQL with PostGIS](https://docs.djangoproject.com/en/2.2/ref/contrib/gis/install/postgis/)

+5. `python3 manage.py migrate`
+6. You have to get username and password for [Copernicus SciHub](https://scihub.copernicus.eu/)

 This was tested on Linux.
 May all your gods be with you, if you are trying to use this on other platforms.